g2nb/docs/docs/programmatic.md

 # Programmatic Features

-!!! note In addition to the basic, publishing and sharing features intended for use by both non-programming and programming users, the g2nb environment also provides a variety of features intended primarily for use by coders.
+!!! note In addition to the basic, publishing and sharing features intended for use by both non-programming and programming users, the g2nb environment also provides a variety of features intended primarily for use by programmers.

 ## Programmatic Features

 ### 1. Code Cells

-Code cells allow a user to type in execute Python code.
+Code cells allow a user to execute Python code.
 They are the default type of cell.
 Simply enter the Python code you want to run and then click the ![forward](img/fa-forward.png) (run cell) button in the notebook toolbar.

-More information on code cells and their variousoptions is available in the [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/).
+More information on code cells and their various options is available in the [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/).

 ### 2. Python Libraries

 A variety of useful Python libraries come already installed in the g2nb environment.
 These include pandas, matplotlib, scikit-learn, numpy, ndex2 and the GenePattern Python Library, among others.
+See the [Packages, Kernels, and Extensions page](https://www.g2nb.org/packages-kernels-extensions/) for more information.

 A complete tutorial on using the GenePattern Python Library is available as a public notebook in the [g2nb Notebook Repository](https://notebook.genepattern.org/services/sharing/notebooks/362/preview/).
 Additional information is available in the published [example notebooks](https://github.com/g2nb/example-notebooks/tree/master/Example%20Notebooks) on GitHub.